-Accrued expenses mainly consist of accruals for seminars and trainings, taxes and licenses, professional fees, interest expense and others.
+Accrued expenses mainly consist of accruals for interest expense, commission, outsourced services, taxes and licenses, professional fees and others.
 These are noninterest-bearing and are normally settled within one year.

 Deferred output VAT represents deferral of output VAT related to trade receivables for the services rendered by the Group.
 These will be recognized as output VAT and applied against input VAT upon receipt of payment.